Optimal control of Volterra integral diffusions and application to contract theory

+\begin{proof} The continuity of $\Pi_s$ follows immediately from \Cref{lem:injection}.
+If $\bX^\a$ solves \eqref{liftedSDE1}, then applying $\Pi_s$ to both sides and using the definitions of $B$ and $\Si$ yields \eqref{pointwise-family}.
+Conversely, if the family $(X^{\a,s})_{s\in[0,T]}$ is $H$-valued and satisfies \eqref{pointwise-family} for every $s$, then the $H$-valued identity \eqref{liftedSDE1} follows by evaluating both sides at each $s\in[0,T]$.
+The last assertion is the particular case in which the coefficients do not depend on the second state variable and the initial profile is constant. \end{proof}

-has a unique { strong} solution.
-Our first result provides { concrete} sufficient conditions to guarantee the existence and the uniqueness of a $H$-valued solution to \eqref{liftedSDE1}, at least whenever the control $\a$ is constant.
-The point here is that standard Lipschitz-continuity may not be sufficient in general, unlike in the finite-dimensional case. \begin{proposition} For $\phi \in\{ b, \sigma\}$, assume that there exists two functions $\phi^1$ and $\phi^2$ such that
+Our next result provides concrete sufficient conditions guaranteeing the existence and uniqueness of a $H$-valued solution to \eqref{liftedSDE1}, at least whenever the control $\a$ is fixed.
+The point here is that standard Lipschitz continuity of the coefficients in the finite-dimensional variables is not sufficient in general, unlike in the purely finite-dimensional case.